This post will show you how to prevent DDoS attacks on your WordPress Site.

 Difference Between Brute Force And DDoS Attacks

-Brute Force Attacks are usually trying to login to your system by guessing passwords.
+Brute force attacks typically attempt to log in to your system by guessing passwords.
 They work using various combinations to gain unauthorized access to a network.
 Their target is to crash the system by making it inaccessible.
-Brute force attacks slow down the working of the site.
+Brute force attacks slow down the site’s performance.

 Classification Of Attacks